Nicotinic acid

 Nicotinic acid is a vitamin component of the vitamin B complex(vitamin B3).
 It is found in all vital cells and is stored in the liver.
 Nicotinic acid is a component of various coenzymes (NAD, NADP) and is therefore of essential importance for the metabolism of proteins, fats and carbohydrates.

-Nicotinic acid is a heterocyclic organic compound, a pyridine-3-carboxylic acid with the molecular formula C6H5NO2.
+Chemically, nicotinic acid is a heterocyclic organic compound, a pyridine-3-carboxylic acid with the molecular formula: C6H5NO2.
 It consists of a pyridine ring substituted with a carboxy group (-COOH).
 The isomers of nicotinic acid are picolinic acid and isonicotinic acid.

-Nicotinic acid forms a white crystalline powder which is hardly soluble in ethanol, water and acetone, but soluble in boiling water.
-Furthermore, nicotinic acid is soluble in alkaline lyes with salt formation.
+Nicotinic acid forms a white, crystalline powder that is hardly soluble in ethanol, water and acetone, but soluble in boiling water.
+Nicotinic acid is also soluble in alkaline solutions, forming salts.

 Effects